 Vasco Da Gama came to Calicut during the reign of Immadi in 1498.

 When was the swadeshi movement started?

 The swadeshi movement started in 1905 in Bengal.

 In which year, Bangladesh became an independent country?

 Bangladesh was created in 1971 after Mukti Yuddho against Pakistan with the help of India.

 Who was the national leader who wrote history of India on the walls of Andaman Cellular Jail?

 a.
 Nandalal Bose

 d.
 Vir Savarkar

 Explanation:- Vinayak Damodar Savarkar was an Indian revolutionary and politician.
 He wrote more than 10,000 pages in the Marathi language.
 When in the Cellular jail, Savarkar was denied pen and paper.
-He composed and wrote his poems on the prison walls with thorns and pebbles, memorized thousands lines of his poetry for years till other prisoners retuning home brought them to India.
+He composed and wrote his poems on the prison walls with thorns and pebbles, memorized thousand lines of his poetry for years till other prisoners returning home brought them to India.